-Our Cookery School tutors are culinary wizards and are keepers of the secrets of Bettys craft.
+Our Cookery School tutors are culinary wizards and keepers of the secrets of the Bettys craft.
 But occasionally, just occasionally, they reveal one of those secrets to the world.

 To celebrate the arrival of summer, we’ve persuaded them to tell us how to make the perfect Vanilla Pod Ice Cream.
 Plus, they share six top tips for achieving great results every time.

 (Makes a 1 litre mix of Vanilla Pod Ice Cream)

 2 free range eggs